TexasInstruments/simplelink-ti_sidewalk-examples/README.md

 `GCC_ARMCOMPILER`        ?= /home/username/ti/ccs1230/ccs/tools/compiler/9.2019.q4.major-0

-Edit **imports.make** and update all of the above tool location variables to reflect the paths on your build system.
+Edit **imports.mak** and update all of the above tool location variables to reflect the paths on your build system.

 ## Amazon Web Services (AWS) Account and Sample WebApp Setup
 To test the examples, you need to follow the instructions outlined in the following Github page: [Amazon Sidewalk Sample IoT App](https://github.com/TexasInstruments/ti-amazon-sidewalk-sample-iot-app).
 It has required steps for: